Proven NFL computer model reveals Colts vs. Cardinals picks, score prediction

-Cardinals vs. Colts: Where to watch NFL Week 6, betting odds, promos, score prediction for Murray vs. Jones
+Cardinals vs. Colts: Where to watch NFL Week 6, betting odds, promos, score prediction with Kyler Murray out

 How to bet on Arizona Cardinals vs. Indianapolis Colts in NFL Week 6

 Kickoff from Lucas Oil Stadium is set for 1 p.m.
 ET.
-Indianapolis is a 6.5-point favorite in the latest Cardinals vs. Colts odds from SportsLine consensus, while the over/under for total points scored is 47.5.
-The Colts are -300 money line favorites (risk $300 to win $100), while the Cardinals are +231 underdogs.
+Indianapolis is a 9.5-point favorite in the latest Cardinals vs. Colts odds from SportsLine consensus, while the over/under for total points scored is 46.5.
+The Colts are -500 money line favorites (risk $500 to win $100), while the Cardinals are +374 underdogs.
 Before making any Colts vs. Cardinals picks, make sure you check out the picks from the SportsLine Projection Model.

 Click here to bet Cardinals vs. Colts at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: